TereBts/world-of-colour/README.md

     - On mobile, tapping a country opens the info module with full details of the colour meaning and cultural context.

 * As a creative researcher, I want to compare how one colour is perceived differently around the world, so that I can draw creative insights and inspiration.
-    - Users can click on a country to open a detailed information module showing the cultural meaning, historical context, and optionally a flag or image.
+    - Users can click on a country to open a detailed information module showing the cultural meaning, historical context.
     - The information module is consistent in design, making it easy to compare data between multiple countries.
-    - Future enhancement: allow side-by-side comparison of colour meanings between multiple countries.

 * As a student, I want to quickly learn about colour perception in different regions.
     - Interactive map highlights relevant countries for a selected colour for immediate visual understanding.